-On June 2, 2017, the Company entered into an interest rate swap (the "Swap") with a notional amount of \$150.0 million, as a means of fixing the floating interest rate component on \$150.0 million of its variable-rate debt.
-The Swap is designated as a cash flow hedge, with a termination date of June 2, 2020.
+On October 2, 2019, the Company entered into an interest rate swap (the "2019 Swap") with a notional amount of \$75.0 million, as a means of fixing the floating interest rate component on \$75.0 million of its variable-rate debt.
+The 2019 Swap is designated as a cash flow hedge, with a maturity date of July 30, 2024.

 As a result of the application of hedge accounting treatment, all unrealized gains and losses related to the derivative instrument are recorded in Accumulated other comprehensive loss and are reclassified into operations in the same period in which the hedged transaction affects earnings.
-Hedge effectiveness is tested quarterly.
+The gain on the termination of the 2017 Swap has been included in Accumulated other comprehensive loss and will be reclassified into earnings ratably through June 2, 2020.
+Hedge effectiveness is assessed quarterly.
 We do not use derivative instruments for trading or speculative purposes.

-As more fully described within Note 17 - Fair Value Measurements, the Company uses a three-level fair value hierarchy that prioritizes the inputs used to measure fair value.
-The fair value of the Swap is derived from a discounted cash flow analysis based on the terms of the contract and the interest rate curve (Level 2 inputs) and measured on a recurring basis in our Consolidated Balance Sheets.
-At December 31, 2018 and 2017, the fair value of the Swap, included in Deferred charges and other assets on the Consolidated Balance Sheets, was \$2.0 million and \$1.6 million, respectively, and no ineffectiveness was recorded.
-During the years ended December 31, 2018 and 2017, unrealized pre-tax gains of \$0.4 million and \$1.6 million, respectively, were recorded in Accumulated other comprehensive loss.
+As more fully described within Note 18 - Fair Value Measurements, the Company uses a three-level fair value hierarchy that prioritizes the inputs used to measure fair value.
+The fair value of the Company's interest rate swaps is derived from a discounted cash flow analysis based on the terms of the contract and the interest rate curve (Level 2 inputs) and measured on a recurring basis in our Consolidated Balance Sheets.
+At December 31, 2019 and 2018, the fair value of the Company's interest rate swaps, included in Deferred charges and other long-term assets on the Consolidated Balance Sheets, was \$0.9 million and \$2.0 million, respectively, and no ineffectiveness was recorded.
+During the year ended December 31, 2019, an unrealized pretax loss of \$1.0 million was recorded in Accumulated other comprehensive loss, whereas during the years ended December 31, 2018, and 2017, unrealized pre-tax gains of \$0.4 million and \$1.6 million, respectively, were recorded in Accumulated other comprehensive loss.

-NOTE 9 - INCOME TAXES
+NOTE 10 - INCOME TAXES